-All of this was extremely important in stressing the continuity to the ancient Roman past.
+All of this was extremely important in stressing the continuity of the ancient Roman past.
 At the same time, it marked a major change.
 In A.D.
 330, the city was dedicated as an imperial city.
 Imperial churches emerged that became the model for constructing churches in provincial cities.
-The Roman Senate in Constantinople was encouraged to be Christian.
-The court was Christian in tone.
+The Roman Senate in Constantinople was encouraged to be Christian and the court was Christian in tone.
 It gave its authority, its seal, behind the new faith.

 This was the faith that would matter.
 If you wished to rise in society, it was best to go to Constantinople.
 It was best to become a Christian.
 It was best to work your way through the imperial government.
-Old Rome, the pagans, the Senate of Rome, the pagans that still populated much of the provincial area were increasingly taking second place.
+Old Rome, the Senate of Rome, the pagans that still populated much of the provincial area, were increasingly taking second place.

 The cultural and political reins were now firmly in the hands of the Christian imperial family.
 They would favor their coreligionists.
 That was the decisive act that made it possible to turn the Roman Empire, eventually, into a Christian empire.

 Between A.D.
 324 and A.D.
 400, the population increased by at least tenfold.

 Constantinople had several roles to play, more than just being the capital.
 It’s difficult for us to understand, in some ways, the vast importance of Constantinople.
 It was known as the “Queen of Cities” through much of the Middle Ages.
 Between A.D.
 324—when the city was still Byzantium and maybe 30,000 to 35,000 strong—and A.D.
 400, the population increased by at least tenfold.
 That was accompanied by a vast building program in the city in which the monarchy poured out an enormous amount of wealth, generating jobs and positions.